cbworden/shake-doc/products.rst

 ShakeMap model outputs for each shaking metric: MMI, PGA, PGV, and PSA at three periods.
 These vectors should be easily importable into a GIS.
 The ESRI Raster Files (also zipped) are a collection of ESRI formatted binary files.
-It should be relatively easy to convert these to (for example) ArcGIS GRIDS using the standard tools provided with the software.
+It should be relatively easy to convert these to (for example) ArcGIS grids using the standard tools provided with the software.
 The contours are useful primarily for overlaying with other data for visualization purposes.
-If you plan to do analysis, where you need to know the MMI value at a particular point(s), then we would suggest using the raster data.
+If you plan to do analysis, where you need to know the MMI value at a particular point(s), then we would suggest using the ERSRI raster data (see below).

 ShakeMap processing does not occur in a Geographic Information System (GIS), but we post-process the grid files (described above) into raster and shape files for direct